 How to Prepare for your Newborn Session | Boston Newborn Photographer

 Paula Swift Photography, Inc. Boston Newborn Photographer with a professional photography studio in Sudbury Mass.
-Paula Swift is a Certified Professional Photographer whose newborn photography has been recognized internationally by the Professional Photographer’s Association as well as awarded in the annual International Photographic Competition.
+Paula Swift is a Master Photographer, Photographic Craftsman and Certified Professional Photographer whose newborn photography has been recognized internationally by the Professional Photographer’s Association as well as awarded in the annual International Photographic Competition.

 Paula Swift offers newborn sessions in her Sudbury studio, at your home or outdoors in the warmer New England months.